-Pacemaker manufacturers recommend that a minimum separation of 6 inches (15.3 cm) be maintained between a wireless phone and a pacemaker to avoid potential interference with the pacemaker.
+Pacemaker manufacturers recommend that a minimum separation of 15.3 centimeters (6 inches) be maintained between a wireless phone and a pacemaker to avoid potential interference with the pacemaker.
 These recommendations are consistent with the independent research by and recommendations of Wireless Technology Research.
-Persons with pacemakers should:
+Persons with pacemakers should do the following:

-- always keep the device more than 6 inches (15.3 cm) from their pacemaker when the device is switched on; - · not carry the device in a breast pocket; and - hold the device to the ear opposite the pacemaker to minimise the potential for interference. - If you have any reason to suspect that interference is taking place, switch off your device immediately.
+- · Always keep the device more than 15.3 centimeters (6 inches) from the pacemaker - Not carry the device in a breast pocket - Hold the device to the ear opposite the pacemaker to minimize the potential for interference. - If you suspect interference, switch off your device, and move the device away.